surajbhan-3/cointab_assignment/README.md

    - Company
 3. Alongside the displayed user information, two buttons, "Open" and "Add," are provided.
 4. Initially, only the “Add” button is visible.
-5. Clicking the "Add" button stores all the user information retrieved from the API in the MySQL database.
+5. Clicking the "Add" button stores all the user information retrieved from the API in the Mongodb database.
 6. If the database contains the user's entry, the "Open" button is shown, and the “Add” button is hidden.
 7. Clicking the "Open" button opens a new Post page.